 - if the credit contract was entered into on or after 1 July 2010, the credit is provided for personal, domestic or household purposes, to invest in residential property, or to refinance credit already obtained for one of these purposes; and

 - the person obtaining the credit is a natural person (i.e. not a company or strata corporation); and

 - the credit provider charges a fee for providing the credit to the person; and

 - the credit provider provided the credit in the course of conducting its business.

-Credit contracts that meet each of the above tests (set out in section 5 of the NCC and section 6 of the Old Code) A document that sets out what a person wants to happen to their money and other property after they die. be covered by the NCC (item 3 sch 1 National Under the Australian Consumer Law, a person who buys goods or services for less than $40 000 or for personal or home use.
-Credit Protection (Transitional and Consequential Provisions) Act 2009 (Cth) (‘Transitional Act’)).
+Credit contracts that meet each of the above tests (set out in section 5 of the NCC and section 6 of the Old Code) will be covered by the NCC (item 3 sch 1 National Consumer Credit Protection (Transitional and Consequential Provisions) Act 2009 (Cth) (‘Transitional Act’)).
 Each of these tests is considered in more detail below.

 Contracts entered into before 1 July 2010

 Because the old state-based laws, such as the Old Code, were repealed to make way for the new Commonwealth credit laws, complex transitional arrangements were adopted in the Transitional Act.